dashboard image

 The Problem

-The traditionnal approach consists of having a team of sysadmins who are responsible for deploying the services in production and doing the maintenance.
+The traditional approach consists of having a team of sysadmins who are responsible for deploying the services in production and doing the maintenance.

-As illustrated in the following diagram, 2 separate teams, the software team developping the applications, and the sysadmin teams, deploying and maintening the application in production.
+As illustrated in the following diagram, 2 separate teams, the software team developing the applications, and the sysadmin teams, deploying and maintaining the application in production.

 dashboard image

-The problem with this approach, is that as more services are integrated or developped, the sysadmins team needs to grow exponentially, incurring an increase on direct costs.
+The problem with this approach, is that as more services are integrated or developed, the sysadmins team needs to grow exponentially, incurring an increase on direct costs.

-Google over the years, provided more and more services, and experienced directly the limitations of the traditionnal approach.
+Google over the years, provided more and more services, and experienced directly the limitations of the traditional approach.

 With the implementation of SRE Teams (Site Reliability Engineering), they were able to :